 Less Than Significant Impact.
 The City of Glendale Fire Department (GFD) provides fire and paramedic services to the project site.
-The nearest fire station is Station No. 21, located at 421 Oak Street, which is approximately 0.2 miles south from the project site.
-The project will be required to comply with the Uniform Fire Code, including installation of fire sprinklers for the new dwelling units, and to submit plans to the Glendale Fire Department at the time building plans are submitted for approval.
+The nearest fire station is Station No. 21, located at 421 Oak Street, which is approximately 0.5 miles northeast from the project site.
+The project will be required to comply with the Uniform Fire Code, including installation of fire sprinklers, and to submit plans to the Glendale Fire Department at the time building plans are submitted for approval.
 Impacts to fire protection are anticipated to be less than significant.